The Beatles's Bizarre 1960s Christmas Shows

-At the 1964 Christmas shows, John wore a blonde girl's wig with pigtails.
-Paul and George each wore Victorian outfits, and Ringo wore a lion's costume, with a lion's mane draped around his head.
+At the 1964 Christmas shows, John wore a blonde women's wig with pigtails.
+Paul and George each wore Victorian outfits, and Ringo wore a lion costume, with a lion's mane draped around his head.

 Again, the shows were a huge commercial success.
-But this series of Christmas shows was, to no one's great surprise, the end of the Beatles' career as "all-around family entertainers."
+But this series of Christmas shows was, to no one's great surprise, the end of The Beatles's career as "all-around family entertainers."

 In August 1965, the upcoming London Christmas shows were announced.
 The shows again included many of the acts in Brian Epstein's stable of musical talent and featured the skits "Cinderella," "Mother Goose," and "Little Red Riding Hood."
 One can only imagine what John Lennon said when he turned down the offer.